hashicorp/terraform-provider-aws/website/docs/r/sagemaker_model.html.markdown

 * `name` - (Optional) The name of the model (must be unique).
 If omitted, Terraform will assign a random, unique name.
 * `primary_container` - (Required) Fields are documented below.
 * `execution_role_arn` - (Optional) A role to with permissions that allows SageMaker to call other services on your behalf.
+* `containers` (Optional) -  Specifies additional containers in the inference pipeline.
+* `enable_network_isolation` (Optional) - Isolates the model container.
+No inbound or outbound network calls can be made to or from the model container.
+* `vpc_config` (Optional) - Specifies the VPC that you want your model to connect to.
+VpcConfig is used in hosting services and in batch transform.
 * `tags` - (Optional) A mapping of tags to assign to the resource.

 The `primary_container` block supports: